Hate American Made ////// Waco Siege

 Hey, we're going to release you so then you can talk to law enforcement directly and you can be kind of the talking heads for our group.

 On Tuesday, March 23rd at 10 a.m., an individual named Livingstone Fagan leaves the compound.
+This is going to be the last one during the standoff to leave the compound.

-Attorney William Johnston of Waco writes a letter to Janet Reno complaining about the FBI's handling of the scene, especially the moving of the vehicles around the compound.
+And we have Assistant U.S. Attorney William Johnston of Waco writes a letter to Janet Reno complaining about the FBI's handling of the scene, especially the moving of the vehicles around the compound.

-So he's at the local level and he's saying, look, I don't don't really like what I see or how the FBI is conducting themselves at the scene.
+So he's at the local level and he's saying, look, I don't really like what I see or how the FBI is conducting themselves at the scene.

 At 10 p.m., the FBI shines floodlights on the compound and plays over the loudspeakers tapes of previous negotiations.